onlabsorg/swan-js/docs/stdlib/text.md

 text.split - function
 ----------------------------------------------------------------------------
-Given a string and a separato, returns the list of the strings between the separator.
+Given a string and a separator, it returns the list of the strings between the separator.
 ```
 subStr = text.split(str, separator)